 What are the colored lines represent on the Traffic Update map above?

-- Yellow lines on the map indicate that traffic is moving faster, from 25 to 50 miles / 40.2 to 80.46 km per hour
+Yellow lines on the map indicate that traffic moves faster, from 25 to 50 miles / 40.2 to 80.46 km per hour.

-- Green lines on the traffic map indicate zipping along at 50 miles / 80.46 km per hour or more
+Green lines on the traffic map indicate zipping along 50 miles / 80.46 km per hour or more.

-- If you see grey lines on the map, that shows that there’s no traffic information available at the time
+If you see grey lines on the map, that shows no traffic information available at the time.